suvambasak/LEOCraft/README.md

 # LEOCraft - A Flow Level LEO Network Simulator

 A modular and extensible LEO network simulation platform to explore traffic flow, throughput, stretch/latency, and coverage.
-LEOCraft operates as a flow level to evaluate a given LEO constellation quickly.
+LEOCraft operates at flow level to evaluate a given LEO constellation quickly.

 # Table of Contents